 Check out the Orton-Gillinghan reading program this week.
 What are the pros and cons of this method?

-Automatic recognition of single graphemes (letter or letter blend) is the first step to developing the ability to learn the letter patterns that make up words.
-Includes four types:
+Automatic recognition of single graphemes (letter or letter blends) is the first step to developing the ability to learn the letter patterns that make up words.
+Includes four types of spelling rules:

 Regular for reading and spelling.

 Regular for reading, but not spelling (boat, drain)